Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 From the consumer's perspective, this represents a shift from "owning" things to a consumption style of "using" them as needed.
 Zuora CEO Tien Tzuo describes this global change as "the dawn of the subscription economy."

 The author is responsible for developing new services and businesses at Dentsu Business Creation Center.
-As part of this role, working alongside Dentsu Digital Inc., they provide consulting for subscription-based businesses and oversee comprehensive implementation support for services offered by Zuora.
+As part of this role, they collaborate with Dentsu Digital Inc. to provide consulting for subscription-based businesses and oversee comprehensive implementation support for Zuora's services.

 This column explores marketing in the subscription economy era while introducing its key characteristics.